bloodbee/retriever.js/README.md

 ### Retriever.setConfig(config)

-Change retriever's config

-#### config

-Type: `Object`

-The config for the retriever class, you can specify the belowed keys :
+Change retriever's config, you can specify the belowed keys :

 ##### container